-To marketing and advertising types, the technology of getting a message out can be seductive.
-Regardless of whether it’s (particularly in the past) via direct mail, magazine ads, radio, TV commercials, etc., such does demand a certain amount of attention to make everything work
+To marketing and advertising types, the technology of getting a message out can be beguiling.
+Regardless of whether it’s online, or (particularly in the past) via direct mail, magazine ads, radio, TV commercials, etc., each media type demands a certain amount of attention to make everything work

 Sometimes the technology can take center stage when you have imagined, produced and executed an idea that generates impressive returns on investment.

 Alternatively, it can be disheartening when the increase in new sales does not surpass the money and resources it took to create and get the message out.

-Nowadays what can be accomplished with technology — particularly regarding the use of the internet, databases, data science, artificial intelligence, and instant information processing — is beyond the reality of many.
+Nowadays what can be accomplished with technology — particularly regarding the use of the internet, databases, data science, artificial intelligence, instant information processing and video production — is beyond the reality of many.